"The Last Round-Up" -

 Movie Songs

-His songs were also used in Hollywood movies, especially westerns.
-One of them was another big hit, “Empty Saddles.”
+One of the earliest big hits was “Empty Saddles.”
 It was featured in Rhythm on the Range, a 1936 Paramount musical starring Bing Crosby, who sings the song with deep felt emotion.
 The song was later recorded by The Sons of the Pioneers, Johnny Bond, and more recently, Sons of San Joaquin.
 It’s now considered a western classic.

 Besides the western songs, Hill also had several pop hits as well, including “In the Chapel in the Moonlight” and “The Glory of Love,” both written in 1936.
 “The Glory of Love” remains one of his most recorded songs.
 One of the first was made by Benny Goodman and His Orchestra with a vocal by Martha Tilton.
 Fifty years later, there was another hit version, this one by Bette Midler as featured in the movie, Beaches.
 Another of Hill’s hits was “On a Little Street in Singapore,” once again with music by Peter DeRose.
 It was made popular in 1939 by Harry James with a vocal by a young Frank Sinatra.
 This song was revived again in a jazzy arrangement by the Manhattan Transfer in 1978.

-Even though he had much success with his songs, Billy Hill suffered from his troubled marriage and in 1939 he separated from Dedette.
+Even though he had much success with his songs, Billy Hill suffered from his troubled marriage and, in 1939, he separated from Dedette.
 His daughter said that “the problems came from heavy drinking on both their parts and professional jealousy on my mother’s part.”
 Dedette had written some songs of her own, such as “Old Folks” with music by Willard Robinson, and “Address Unknown,” with Carmen Lombardo and Johnny Marks.

-Last Year
+Final Year

 He was only 42.

 Billy Hill was buried in the town where he grew up.
 In the Weymouth cemetery on Washington Street there is a large stone grave marker which has only one word.
 It just reads: “Hill.”
-There is no other information on that marker to indicate this is the final resting place of one of the greatest Boston songwriters from the past.
+There is no other information on that marker to indicate this is the final resting place of one of the greatest cowboy songwriters from the past.

 With their heavy drinking and marital problems, it had been a difficult life for this songwriting couple.
 Yet even with her professional jealousy, Dedette realized the greatness of her husband’s work.